mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task №3.
-Write function - mapArray, which returns transformed array based on function, which passed as a second parameter (callback).
-If array contains a number as string, it should convert it and return as number.
+Write a function called “mapArray”, that returns a transformed array based on the function, which was passed as a second parameter (callback).
+If the array contains elements of a string type, they should be converted to a number type.
 You’re allowed to change a body of that callback function if you need.
-You can reuse function from task 2.
+You can reuse the  function from task 2.

 #### For example:
 ```